 Camps Bay, Cape Town: the Beauty of Being By the Beach

-We may have had bad luck with the weather on our grand tour this year – sometimes it feels as if we’ve had a year of rain, and Cape Town has been no exception – but we’ve been lucky to have stayed in some wonderful locations and in some ways, the holiday rentals that have been the most special have been the homes by the seaside.
+We may have had bad luck with the weather on our grand tour so far this year – sometimes it feels as if we’ve had a year of rain, and Cape Town has been no exception.

 The moment the sun comes out in Cape Town – and what a stunning city it is when it does – we get ourselves down to sand, although regardless of the weather, we’ve been making a habit of taking a stroll along the breathtaking coastline or at the very least walking to the promenade for a quick look at the surf at least once a day.

-There is something about being by the ocean, and, as clichéd as it will always sound, inhaling the fresh air, tasting the salt on your tongue, feeling the wind whip your cheeks, and squishing your feet in the sand.
-It’s just so restorative.
-And energizing.
-Makes us feel like we could do another ten months of Grantourismo!
+There is something special about being by the beach, and, as clichéd as it will always sound, inhaling the fresh air, tasting the salt on your tongue, feeling the wind whip your cheeks, and squishing your feet in the sand.